 Niv: So many projects in the past were so well produced.
 Everyone was well-dressed, the styling, the models, the hair and makeup it just felt too fashion.
 And I was always looking for something a bit rawer.
 It’s not wrong to do pure fashion.
 I like fashion as an element, and I think fashion is such a great way to wear characters but also I despise a little bit that world.
 You need to do things a certain way.
 I like fashion as an element, it is fantastic, it is beautiful.
 But I never really felt too comfortable the idea of calling it fashion.
 I just wanted to use it as an element among other things, among films that had that 70s look, among the styling that I like, a bit more vintage.
 Back at the time they produced clothes a little bit nicer, the style and the design looked better, clean shapes and nice fabric.
 Just something that I like.

 Stasia: What happens when you work for a commercial project?
 How do you stay yourself and true to your values when you work with a client?

 Niv: It really depends.
-I was an option for the big beverage campaign that I personally love.
+This month I won an auction for the big beverage campaign that I personally love.
 I would work for them for free, I love this drink.
 I think they were looking to work with me because they wanted to bring that sense of style, lighting and an approach to people that you can call a fashion lifestyle.
 And I think for them and for me it’s important that I will bring my vision that will go along with the product identity and character.